paulazenanguyen/alpha-first-day/README.md

 - What is branch? connection between local and remote
 - $ git branch - list all the branches on your local
 - create a new branch (checkout a new branch) - $ git checkout - b descriptive-branch-name

+## Movies that I like
+1. love rosie
+2. last night in soho
+3. hairspray